xavidotron/vote/README.md

 ### Statement Apr 7, 2020: As a candidate, I stand for improving equity in Arlington.
 Bullying and harassment have no place in our elections or town.
-It has come to my attention that a member of the AFR steering committee has engaged in harassing and inappropriate behavior in connection with this year’s town election.
+It has come to my attention that a former member of the AFR steering committee has engaged in harassing and inappropriate behavior in connection with this year’s town election.
 I just now learned of this behavior, and I want to say unequivocally that it is not acceptable.
 It is essential that we make Arlington safe and welcoming for everyone.

 ---